After spending in NY, Mario Frias cancels trip to Russia by order of Bolsonaro

 President Jair Bolsonaro leaves this Monday, the 14th, for state visits to Moscow and Budapest (Hungary), amid an escalation of geopolitical tension in the region, involving Ukraine.
 With a military conflict looming, the president was advised to postpone the visit, but chose to keep it.

 In addition to the Russian and Hungarian capitals, the forecast was that Frias and his advisers would also extend the trip to Warsaw, Poland.
-This destination has also been suspended, at least for the time being, informed the Special Secretariat for Culture, linked to the Ministry of Tourism.
+This destination was also suspended, at least for the time being informed by the Special Secretariat for Culture, linked to the Ministry of Tourism.

 “Due to the guidance of the Presidency, which requested the reduction of the entourage of all ministries that would go to the agendas in Russia and Hungary, there was no longer any sense to keep the trip to the agenda only in Poland, the trip being canceled to reschedule on another date” , informed the Secretariat.